‘Essential facts (Details Below)’

 Good news first.
 The most common mass is the least harmful.

 Epulis (pronounced eh-pooliss) is the most common lump in the mouth of dogs.
 It’s a benign overgrowth of the gums, not involving the bone.
-It usually looks just like the picture above.
+It usually looks just like the pictures above or below.

 We see epulides a lot in older dogs, especially with bad periodontal disease.
 And Boxers.
 Have a look in any older Boxer’s mouth and you should see plenty.